Soft plastics collection trial

 Soft plastic packaging is any ‘scrunchable’ plastic wrapper or film that can be easily scrunched in your hand.

-These soft plastics can be collected as part of the trial:
+These soft plastics were collected as part of the trial:

 • Biscuit wrappers (but not the clear tray that holds biscuits)